Irene-Bean/Irene-bean.github.io/README.md

             </div>
             <h1 class="text-[#E9A68A] text-4xl md:text-5xl font-extrabold mb-4 tracking-tight">Hi Madelena and Catarina!</h1>
             <p class="text-white/80 text-lg max-w-2xl mx-auto font-medium leading-relaxed">
-                Here is a presentation on social media strategy for growing your coworking community.
+                Here is a presentation for how I can help you grow your coworking community at Estoril Office.
             </p>
             <div class="absolute bottom-0 right-0 w-64 h-64 bg-[#E9A68A]/10 rounded-full blur-[80px] -mr-32 -mb-32"></div>
         </header>